 CERCA UNA FRASE DI COLLEGAMENTO (E DEI DATI) per giustificare il fatto che d’ora in poi ci si concentra solo su AD

 Anaerobic digestion occurs in specialized reactors, where microbial consortia support a sequence of metabolic activities on the biomass.
 The reactions progress through various phases: hydrolysis, acidogenesis, acetogenesis, and methanogenesis.
 Every phase is defined by the decomposition of intricate organic molecules into more basic ones.
 The process produces biogas primarily composed of methane (CH4) and carbon dioxide (CO2), with small amounts of N2, H2S, H2O, and VOCs.
-Factors influencing the output and energy content of biogas produced by anaerobic digestion (AD) are the nutritional composition of biomass, operating temperature, operating pH, biomass loading rate, hydraulic retention time, and solid retention time [6].
-This limits the unregulated emission of this mixture into the atmosphere that would happen if the biomass decomposed without treatment.
+Factors influencing the output and energy content of biogas produced by anaerobic digestion (AD) are the nutritional composition of biomass, operating temperature, operating pH, biomass loading rate, hydraulic retention time, and solid retention time [6]. .
 Anaerobic digestion is highly adaptable and may treat a variety of biomass sources including agricultural wastes, animal by-products, sewage sludge, landfill materials, and organic waste from municipal solid waste.

 The biogas composition depends on the type of biomass used and the conditions and methods used during the conversion process, as can be seen in Tab yy.
 By strategically choosing biomass feedstock and optimising process parameters, biogas production efficiencies can be improved, making anaerobic digestion a more appealing choice for generating renewable energy.